 Musée de la Musique

-The Musée de la Musique houses one of the largest collections of musical instruments in the World, composed by 4,000 pieces and exposed on a floor area of 2,000 square meters.
+The Musée de la Musique houses one of the largest collections of musical instruments in the World, composed of 4,000 pieces and exposed on a floor area of 2,000 square meters.

-The permanent exhibition is divided into four chronological sections, from 17th to 20th century, and a section dedicated to World music.
-Among the most notable instruments, there are violins by Antonio Stradivari, Guarneri del Gesù and Nicolò Amati, rare claviers, the piano belonged to Chopin, a 19th century saxophone by Adolph Sax, some of the earliest synthesizers; the galleries also feature paintings, videos and historical documents.
+The permanent exhibition is divided into four chronological sections, from the 17th to 20th century, and a section dedicated to World music.
+Among the most notable instruments, there are violins by Antonio Stradivari, Guarneri del Gesù, and Nicolò Amati, rare claviers, the piano belonged to Chopin, a 19th-century saxophone by Adolph Sax, some of the earliest synthesizers; the galleries also feature paintings, videos and historical documents.

-The museum organizes temporary exhibitions, guided tours, seminars, workshops, daily concerts and special events, with a particular attention to children.
+The museum organizes temporary exhibitions, guided tours, seminars, workshops, daily concerts, and special events, with particular attention to children.

 The Musée de la Musique is fully accessible to people with disabilities.

-Photos: cover by Lauren Manning, 1 by Dalbéra
+Photos: cover by Lauren Manning (CC BY 2.0), 1 by Jean-Pierre Dalbéra